There Goes a...: That's How They Do It

+Other media

 DVD releases

-The "Real Wheels" series has also released a series of DVD, each usually containing two episodes as well as a blooper reel, interactive glossary, and other special features.
+The Real Wheels series has also released a series of DVD, each usually containing three episodes as well as a blooper reel, interactive glossary, and other special features.
 The DVDs are usually titled as "Adventures", with three episodes sharing a theme among their featured vehicles.
-A spin-off called "Rockin' Real Wheels" was also released featuring songs about a specific type of vehicle.
-All episodes except for Here Comes a Roller Coaster, There Goes Santa Claus and Santa Songs, were featured on DVD.
+The "Rockin' Real Wheels" spin-off was also re-released on DVD, excluding Santa Songs.
+All of the episodes from the original series, excluding Here Comes a Roller Coaster and There Goes Santa Claus, were re-released on DVD.